Maximal and minimal dynamic Petri net slicing

-\begin{proof} First, function $\bslice_\cN(Q, \{ \}, \{ \})$ iteratively collects, from the slicing criterion, each incoming transition together with their input places to form an independent slice.
-The set of all these slices is $backwardSlices$.
-Because all possible paths that reach the slicing criterion belong to one slice in $backwardSlices$, and because $\cN$ is an ordinary Petri net, then a subsequence of all possible increasing firing sequences in $\cN$ belong to $backwardSlices$.
-This is ensured because the tokens in the slice can traverse all the path to the slicing criterion since the weight of all the arcs is 1.
+\begin{proof} First, function $\bslice_\cN(Q, \{ \})$ iteratively collects, from the places in the slicing criterion, each incoming transition together with their input places to form an independent slice ($\cN_b$).
+Therefore, all possible paths that reach the slicing criterion belong to $\cN_b$, and, thus, a subsequence of all possible increasing firing sequences in $\cN$ belong to $\cN_b$.
+This is ensured because the tokens in the slice can traverse all the paths to the slicing criterion that can be traversed in $\cN$.